ELIGIBILITY FOR VETERANS AID & ATTENDANCE

 The Elder and Disability Law Firm, APC, is a different kind of firm.
-We focus our services on wartime veterans and their families who approach our office hoping to find help for burdensome costs for home care and assisted living care.
+We focus our services on wartime veterans and their families who approach our office hoping to find help from the burdensome costs of home care and assisted living care.
 We work hard to help them find peace of mind and to stretch their dollars further.

-Wartime veterans: To qualify for aid and attendance benefits, a veteran must have been on active duty service for at least 90 consecutive days.
+Wartime veterans: To qualify for the aid and attendance benefit, a veteran must have been on active duty service for at least 90 consecutive days.
 At least one day of this 90-day period must have been during a period of any of the following:

 Additional criteria include the following: The applicant must have a need for care that requires the aid and attendance of another person.
 A qualifying veteran must have received a discharge other than dishonorable.
 A qualifying veteran or spouse/widow/widower must have limited income and assets available.
 A qualifying claimant must be 65 or older or have a permanent and total disability (not caused by the willful misconduct of the claimant) at the time of application.
 An application must be signed and submitted to the VA.